spk121/dash/README.md

 So suddenly this little exercise became somewhat more interesting, and now I'm playing with it.

-Will I finish it?
-I don't know.
-I've never finished anything before, so chances are low.

 ## Status
 It builds and runs on GNU/Linux.
 It builds and can be launched on Windows 7/10.